 Investigating Tax-Exempt Organizations

-EO Select Check “Exempt Organizations Select Check is an online search tool that allows users to search for and select an exempt organization and check certain information about its federal tax status and filings.”
+Tax Exempt Organization Search (formerly Select Check) “Exempt Organizations Select Check is an online search tool that allows users to search for and select an exempt organization and check certain information about its federal tax status and filings.”

 National Directory of Nonprofit Organizations A comprehensive guide to the growing nonprofit world designed for marketers, sales staff, and nonprofit professionals.
 Provides contact and basic factual information on the largest nonprofit organizations in the United States.
 Go to www.ilibrary.org (To access the databases outside the library, you will need to log in with your IndyPL library card.), click on the “choose a database” drop down box in the upper right-hand corner and select Gale Directory Library.
-Then over to the left, click on Publication.
-In the search box enter National Directory of Nonprofit Organizations and click Search.
+Then scroll to find National Directory of Nonprofit Organizations.

-ProPublica's Nonprofit Explorer “Use this database to search over 1.8 million tax returns from tax-exempt organizations and see financial details such as their executive compensation and revenue and expenses.
-You can browse raw IRS data released since 2013 and access over 8.3 million tax filing documents going back as far as 2001.”
+ProPublica's Nonprofit Explorer “Use this database to view summaries of 3 million tax returns from tax-exempt organizations and see financial details such as their executive compensation and revenue and expenses.
+You can browse IRS data released since 2013 and access over 9.6 million tax filing documents going back as far as 2001.”

 Online Newsletters and Blogs